ewalker544/libsvm-go/README.md

 ## API Example

     import "github.com/ewalker544/libsvm-go"

-    param := libsvm.NewParameter()      // Create a parameter
+    param := libsvm.NewParameter()      // Create a parameter struct with default values param.SvmType = libSvm.EPSILON_SVR
+    param.KernelType = libSvm.POLY

-    model := libSvm.NewModel(param)     // Create a model from the parameter (using the default values) problem, err := libSvm.NewProblem(trainFile, param) // Create a problem specification described by the training file and parameter model.Train(problem)                // Train the model from the problem specification model.Dump(modelFile)               // Dump the model into a user-specified file
+    model := libSvm.NewModel(param)     // Create a model from the parameter

+    // Create a problem specification from the training data (in trainFile) and parameter problem, err := libSvm.NewProblem("log1p.E2006.train", param)

+    model.Train(problem)                // Train the model from the problem specification

+    model.Dump(modelFile)               // Dump the model into a user-specified file